 Pension related payments should not be used as a mechanism for increasing total remuneration.
-The pension provision for executive directors should be in line with the general approach to the employees as a whole.
 The UK Corporate Governance Code states that pension contribution rates should be aligned with those available to the workforce.
 IA members consider this to be the rate which is given to the majority of the company's workforce.
 Investors expect new executive directors or any director changing role to be appointed on this level of pension contribution.
-The contribution rates for incumbent executive directors should be reduced over time to the contribution rate available to the majority of the workforce, members expect this to be achieved as soon as possible.
+The contribution rates for incumbent executive directors should be aligned to the contribution rate available to the majority of the workforce, by 31 December 2022.
 Shareholders do not expect that compensation will be awarded for this change.